 arkOS is a project that is completely under development.
 The entirety of the project, from program source to documentation, is freely available online.
-Most of this is hosted by The CitizenWeb Project on GitHub.
+Most of this is hosted on our Gitlab server.
 Feel free to make comments there, or contributions via pull requests.

 Bug Reports and Feature Requests

 Bug reports for all software can be filed in the issue trackers for whichever Github repository is in question.
 See below:

 - arkOS Issues: For bugs or feature requests relating to the Linux distribution, packages offered, package source, etc. You can also submit feature requests for the overall project here.

 - arkOS Installer Issues: For bugs or feature requests relating to the Installer app for Windows, Mac OS X or Linux.